sidsomani2005/Trajectory-Inference/README.md

-# Trajectory Inference: Sinkhorn vs Mean Field Langevin
+# Trajectory Inference: Sinkhorn Bridges vs Mean Field Langevin

 (WIP) This repository includes cross-comparison performance testing for the trajectory inference methods put forward by the papers below on their respective datasets.